 The Japan facility will be completed as planned, but the Phoenix project has fallen significantly behind schedule and fewer and fewer TSMC suppliers plan to locate there.

 TSMC’s experience in Camas, Washington (Greater Portland) over the past 25 years has cast further doubt on the promise of the Phoenix project.
 Despite initial hopes that the Portland facility would become TSMC’s flagship in the U.S. market, the company has struggled to find enough workers to remain competitive.
-After a quarter century of using the same training and equipment, manufacturing costs in the U.S. remain 50 percent higher than in Taiwan.
+After a quarter century with the same training and equipment, manufacturing costs in the U.S. remain 50 percent higher than in Taiwan.
 As a result, TSMC has decided not to expand its Portland operations.

 Industrial policy can work, but only under the right circumstances.
 TSMC is a testament to that.
 Taiwan’s industrial planners clearly chose a niche based on their existing strengths in manufacturing.
-They did not try to copy Intel, the leading semiconductor company at the time, because too few Taiwanese workers had the design skills needed to do so.
+They didn’t try to copy Intel, the leading semiconductor company at the time, because too few Taiwanese workers had the design skills needed to do so.
 Japan’s subsidies to attract TSMC were likely successful because Japan already had plenty of skilled manufacturing workers.

 Like war, industrial policy has many unintended consequences.
 The availability of free money threatens to transform TSMC from a company focused on relentless innovation to one more concerned with securing subsidies.
-The more TSMC’s management tries to fix its problems in Phoenix, the less it can focus on other issues.
+The more TSMC’s management tries to fix its problems in Phoenix, the less it focuses on other issues.
 Those issues are so serious that they are believed to have led to the resignation of TSMC Chairman Mark Liu in December 2023.

 Ultimately, TSMC could lose its way to the point where another company replaces it as the leader in advanced semiconductor manufacturing.
 Many in Taiwan have viewed the CHIPS Act as an attempt by the United States to steal Taiwanese technology.